QMTesting/qmtesting.github.io/_posts/2025-07-17-Seven-Principles-of-Testing.md

 Software testing is a vital component within the software development lifecycle.
 It ensures that the software product is free from defects and performs as expected.
 The principles of software testing provide a framework for designing effective test cases and strategies.
 This blog post will explore the seven principles of software testing, each accompanied by a practical example.

-## Understanding Why The 7 Principles of Software Testing Are Used
+## Understanding Why The Seven Principles of Software Testing Are Used

 The seven principles of testing serve as foundational pillars upon which the entire testing process is built.
 They provide a comprehensive framework that guides testers in navigating the complexities of software development and quality assurance.
 By adhering to these principles, testers can effectively steer their efforts towards achieving the overarching goal of delivering high-quality software products that satisfy the needs and expectations of stakeholders.